DataSF/datasf.github.io/blog/_posts/2017-06-05-how-to-ensure-quality-data.md

 * Increase costs (staff time, confusion, repetitive questions and issues)
 * Create compliance or legal risk

 In San Francisco, we have mixed feelings about our data quality.
-Every year we ask City analysts how they feel about data quality in the City on a scale of 1-5 and we get an average response of 3.
+Every year we ask City analysts how they feel about data quality on a scale of 1-5 and we get an average response of 3.
 At the same time, data quality is often listed as a barrier to increased use.

-When we’ve asked why, anecdotally, people list that they aren’t sure what data quality is and when is enough quality enough.
-So we designed a new guidebook, “How to Ensure Quality Data”, to start pinning down this amorphous thing we call “Data Quality”.
+When we have asked why, anecdotally, people list that they aren’t sure what data quality is and when is enough quality enough.
+So we designed a new guidebook, “How to Ensure Quality Data”, to start pinning down this amorphous thing called “Data Quality”.

 ## Three steps to better data quality